oddFEELING/web-scrapper/README.md

 ## 💭 How it works <a name = "working"></a>

-Scraper first takes in a **_Search Object_** which sets a level of needed criterias for the scrape to be processed and the files to be saved as **_CSV_** and **_JSON_**.
+An Object **_Search Object_** is initialized which sets a level of needed criterias for the scrape to be processed and also for the files to be saved as **_CSV_** and **_JSON_**.

-Async function to handle scrape is called drawing arguments from the **_Search Object_**.
+Async function to handle scrape is called drawing arguments from the **_Search Object_**,then the browser(chromium) is is launched and navigates to the given url.

-The bot uses the Pushshift API to fetch comments, PRAW module to reply to comments and Heroku as a server.
+If the Pages to be scraped exceeds 1 page then puppeteer emulates clicks to navigate the pages and store new scapped data in an array of before returning

-The entire bot is written in Python 3.6
+The entire Scrapper is written in JavaScript

 ## 🎈 Usage <a name = "usage"></a>

-To use the Scraper, clone repository and install packages with:
+Clone repository and install packages:

 ```
 npm install